secretgraph/secretgraph/README.md

 # TODO

+-   export config as file should honor slots
--   move references, split keys in signing/encrypting
+-   split keys in signing/encrypting
 -   validationError: use params
 -   trustedKeys logic (partly done):
     -   Needs much more work especially on gui side